datadavev/elevate/README.md

 # elevate - compute Cesium terrain height for locations

-Given an sqlite database containing a table with columns `geohash, longitude, latitude, height` compute height for all rows where height = some missing value (defaults to -9999).
+Given a PostgreSQL database containing a table with columns `h3, longitude, latitude, height` compute height for all rows where height is NULL.

 Note - the limits to computation are unknown, but it appears something in the order of 50k requests can be made before needing to wait for a while.
 This is a fairly slow